CodeYourFuture/The-Piscine/Project-Days-Calendar/README.md

 Text for Ada Lovelace Day (which must be fetched via API):

 > Ada Lovelace was a mathematician who made contributions to the field of computing in its very early days.
 On Ada Lovelace Day we celebrate and raise awareness of the contributions of women to STEM fields.

+## Working in a group

+If you working in a group, we recommend that **all** team members read the [Working in a group guidelines](../working-in-a-group.md).
+Confirm all group members have read and understand these before starting to write code.